google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 ## Conclusion

 This does not cover everything you could do to a media file before posting it to the web, not by a longshot.
-To be fair, this subject is one deserving of a website that is itself as large as [developers.google.com/web/](/web/).
+To be fair, this subject is one deserving of its own website.
 I'm hoping this introduction will give you enough to help you find your own aswers to questions.